jofas/blog/content/002-first-time-running/index.md

 asking yourself right now: what is this about, running isn't so bad?
 Running is not bad at all and it can be a very healthy and rewarding endeavour.
 After all, we were born to run \[[1](#ref-1)\].
-But, as you might have guessed by now, I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.
+But I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.
 Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused in a way it becomes painful and